JyotinderSingh/ctok/DOCUMENTATION.md

 Go through this document to get familiar with how Tok code looks like, and what you can do with it.

+**Important Note**: ctok doesn't yet support Classes and related OOP concepts, but Tok does.
+I'm actively working on this project to get that working.
+If you'd like to check out a fully functional interpreter for Tok, please check out the one I wrote in Java, called [jtok](https://github.com/JyotinderSingh/jtok)!

 ## Hello, Tok

 ```